nickflamang/nickflamang.github.io/research.md

 title: Research
 ---

 I am a household finance economist with my work stretching from empirical macroeconomics to public finance.
-My primary research interest is in household behavior in light of changes to their income or wealth: Do households shop more selectively when their income falls; what are the labor supply responses to temporary liquidity shocks for unemployed workers; why is financial distress so seasonal?
+My primary research interest is in household behavior in light of changes to income or wealth: Do households shop more selectively when their income falls; what are the labor supply responses to temporary liquidity shocks for unemployed workers; why is financial distress so seasonal?

 ---
 ## Working Papers